 Unified Voicemail

 Every subscriber will have 1 voicemail account.
 This does not matter how many telephone numbers they have.
 All telephone numbers will use the one voicemail.
-If a second voicemail is required, it will likely be for commercial use, and therefore the subscriber will get a business license with an NIN for that business entity.
+If a second voicemail is required, it will likely be for commercial use, and therefore you will get a business license with an Business ID Number for that business entity.
 They can then receive a second account in representation of the business.
 The maximum for voicemail is 2½ minutes per message, and a maximum of 25 messages.
 If a new message comes in after the 25th message, then the oldest message will be deleted to fulfill that message.
 Therefore, it is recommended that one keep their voicemail service clear for new messages.

-If the customer does not pay for phone service, they will be able to receive free voicemail services.
-When the account owner calls from another phone, they will press * during the announcement, enter their PIN, and from there, they can access their voicemail features and services.
+If you do not pay for phone service, then your phone line will be able to receive free voicemail services.
+When you call from another phone, they will press * during the announcement, enter their PIN, and from there, they can access their voicemail features and services.

 Visual Voicemail

 Visual voicemail will allow you to see the individual voicemail entries, including the name or number of the entity leaving the voicemail.
 The subscriber can choose to listen to their voicemail without having to call the voicemail line in, and enter credentials.
+There will also be transcripts of the voicemail, and the ability to delete a voicemail that is not important.
 This feature is only available on cellular smartphones.

 Voicemail – Email

-One could receive a transcription of a voicemail left for the subscriber.
-They will also receive an .mp3 file with the voicemail.
+One could receive a transcription of a voicemail left for you.
+You will also receive an .mp3 file with the voicemail.
 This could allow them to check their voicemail without actually logging into their voicemail account.
 As mentioned with Unified Voicemail, there is a limit of 25 messages, and the oldest message will drop off if a new message comes in.
 With that in mind, it might make sense to keep your voicemail box clean.

 VOLTE